Handy Library Manager

 Searching, replacing the library databases.

-The Replace function helps you replace the entire or the part of the field's content with a new value.
-Use this function with caution.
-It will check all currently displayed records.
-Make sure you selected the desired set of records using a search query (Search or Advanced Search).
-The replace process cannot be undone.
+The Replace function allows you to substitute all or part of a field's content with a new value.
+Use this function cautiously, as it reviews all currently displayed records.
+Ensure you have selected the desired set of records using a search query (either Search or Advanced Search) beforehand.
+Please note that the replacement process cannot be undone.

 search library catalog, replace substring